Surgery to lower endometrial cancer risk

 In addition to their increased risk for endometrial cancer, women with mutations in the following genes are also at increased risk for ovarian cancer:

-Experts recommend that women with mutations in these genes consider risk-reducing removal of their ovaries and fallopian tubes (also known as salpingo-oophorectomy) after childbearing is complete and at the time of risk-reducing hysterectomy.
+Experts recommend that women with mutations in these genes consider risk-reducing removal of their ovaries and (also known as salpingo-oophorectomy) after childbearing is complete and at the time of risk-reducing hysterectomy.

-Some women who have increased risk for ovarian cancer and average risk for endometrial cancer may still choose to remove their uterus at the same time that they undergo risk-reducing removal of their ovaries and fallopian tubes.
+Some women who have increased risk for ovarian cancer may choose to remove their uterus at the same time that they undergo risk-reducing removal of their ovaries and .
 This includes women with inherited mutations in the following genes:

-You can read more about the benefits and risks of this decision in our section on surgery to lower fallopian tube and ovarian cancer risk.
+You can read more about the benefits and risks of this decision in our section on surgery to lower and ovarian cancer risk.

 Hysterectomy may be performed using an incision through the vagina (known as vaginal hysterectomy) or through an incision in the lower abdomen (known as laparotomy).